 In 1905 Ernst A. Tietjen finished homesteading his land and obtained a clear title.
 He then began to have the land surveyed and a townsite laid out.
 He sold the first lot to E.H.
 Dewey for $15 and before long a school was built.
 The dam was replaced with a cement one which in turn was replaced by the current concrete arch dam constructed in 1926-27 by the Toltec-Bluewater Irrigation District.
 The water irrigated the farms downstream towards Grants, which became the “Carrot Capital of America.”

 In 1926 Route 66 was aligned just north of Bluewater between Gallup and Grants.
 Although never much more than a railroad loading station; a trading post, two motels, a café, garage, and gas station, this stopover point once did a brisk business.

-In 1935, a popular stop along this stretch, was the Old Crater Trading Post built by Claude Bowlin.
+In 1935, a popular stop along this stretch was the Old Crater Trading Post built by Claude Bowlin.
 It was named after a local volcanic crater.
 Bowlin had been trading with the Navajo since 1912, and his first trading post sold food and goods to the tribe, where he learned their language and customs.
 After World War I, from 1919 to 1935, Mr. and Mrs. Bowlin bought and sold several trading posts in the Gallup and Farmington areas of New Mexico.
 The Bluewater store was built with a flat roof, stucco walls with protruding viga beams and featured colorful murals on its exterior.
-Selling rugs, dolls, jewelry and pottery, it was popular with tourists along Route 66.
+Selling rugs, dolls, jewelry, and pottery, it was popular with tourists along Route 66.
 In 1938, gas pumps were added.
 Bowlin opened more stores in New Mexico in the 1950s.
-When Uranium was discovered in the area, business boomed and the original store was demolished and replace with a new one in 1954.
+When Uranium was discovered in the area, business boomed and the original store was demolished and replaced with a new one in 1954.
 When I-40 bypassed it, the trading post was closed for good in 1973.
 The old building, located about 1.5 miles north of Bluewater, still stands.
 However, Bowlin’s Bluewater Dairy Queen Travel Center now serves this area on I-40.